Fire risk assessments: how often must they be done?

 There are no specific time periods in law for how often fire risk assessments must be carried out or reviewed....

-Most leases will also require leaseholders to apply for written consent before they can carry out any alterations.
+Many leases will also require leaseholders to apply for written consent from their landlord before they can carry out any alterations.
 This would usually include any alterations to or replacement of the entrance door to the flat.
 If you need to get consent from your landlord, you should write to them and clearly explain the changes you plan to make.

 It is important that the fire door you install is compliant with Building Regulations.
 If the alteration does not meet these standards your freeholder will require you to reinstate the door at your own expense to ensure it complies with Building Regulations and meets the requirements of the Fire Safety Order.

 - What are the requirements for a fire door to comply with current Building Regulations?

 - Who pays for the replacement/upgrade of an existing fire door?

 - Who do I use to replace my fire door?

 - What are the leaseholder protections in the Building Safety Act 2022?